Remarks on Matsumoto and Amano's normal form for single-qubit Clifford+T operators: Introduction

 \item $T$-optimality: of all the possible exact decompositions of a given operator into the Clifford+$T$ set of gates, the Matsumoto-Amano normal form contains the smallest possible number of $T$-gates. \end{itemize} Despite its enormous usefulness, the Matsumoto-Amano normal form is still not as widely known as it should be.
 Matsumoto and Amano's paper contains a wealth of information that is not readily accessible, because it is left implicit or only mentioned in proofs, rather than stated as separate theorems.
 For example, Matsumoto and Amano's uniqueness proof implicitly contains an efficient algorithm for $T$-optimal exact single-qubit synthesis.
 The concept of {\em denominator exponent} is left implicit in the proof of Theorem~1(II-B), as is the concept of {\em residue}, which appears as evenness and oddness in properties T1--T9.
 The normal form's $T$-optimality is not explicitly stated, although it is an obvious consequence of the normalization procedure, and is implicitly used in Section~5.
 Also, the correspondence between $T$-count and denominator exponents is hinted at in equation (15), but not elaborated upon.
 Other researchers have later refined these techniques, for example {\cite{Kliuchnikov-etal}}, {\cite{BS}}, and more recently {\cite[Section 4]{Gosset-etal}}.

-The purpose of this note is to give a detailed and streamlined presentation of Matsumoto and Amano's results.
+The purpose of this note, which is mostly expository, is to give a detailed and streamlined presentation of Matsumoto and Amano's results.
 In particular, we give a greatly simplified version of the original uniqueness proof.
 We explicitly state some facts and corollaries that were left implicit in Matsumoto and Amano's work.
-For example, we give an intrinsic characterization of the Clifford+$T$ subgroup of $SO(3)$, which is similar to (and indeed implies) the characterization of the Clifford+$T$ subgroup of $U(2)$ that was given in {\cite{Kliuchnikov-etal}}.
-We do not claim particular originality for any of these results; rather, we see our main contribution as re-organizing, and hopefully simplifying, the presentation.
+We give an intrinsic characterization of the Clifford+$T$ subgroup of $SO(3)$, which is similar to (and indeed implies) the characterization of the Clifford+$T$ subgroup of $U(2)$ that was given in {\cite{Kliuchnikov-etal}}.
+We also show how to calculate the $T$-count of an operator of $U(2)$ or $SO(3)$ as a function of its denominator exponent and residue.
+Finally, we discuss some alternate normal forms.